Azure/azure-container-networking/crd/nodeinfo/README.md

 # NodeInfo CRDs

-This CRD is added to enable SWIFT multitenancy – which will be watched and managed by the MT-DNC-RC controller.
+This CRD is added to enable VNET multitenancy – which will be watched and managed by the control plane.

-NodeInfo objects are created by Swift CNS as part of the node registration flow, and is used to pass any metadata from the VM needed by DNC / DNC-RC.
+NodeInfo objects are created by CNS as part of the node registration flow, and is used to pass any metadata from the VM needed by control plane.
 E.g.: vmUniqueID etc